Are you planning your trip to Greece and you are looking for the best things to do in Lefkada, one of the most impressive islands in the Ionian Sea?

 Where to Stay in Lefkada

-Ponti Beach Hotel is a fabulous mid-range, kid-friendly property with a large swimming pool, and amazing diner, overlooking the nearby Vasiliki beach.
+Ponti Beach Hotel is a fabulous mid-range, kid-friendly property with a large swimming pool overlooking the nearby Vasiliki beach.

 Aristotelis Studios in Nidri is a fantastic budget option with a large garden, very conveniently located close to the sea, restaurants, and amenities.